-Ca 600 AD On the east side of Toome Hill (Toomemägi) the Estonians erected a fortress - Tarbatu.
+c.600 AD On the east side of Toome Hill (Toomemägi), a fortress was erected - Tarbatu.
 It was located in approximately the same area where the Astronomical Observatory now stands.

 1224 The German Brethren of the Sword captured Tartu.
 Tartu became a bishopric.

-1234 The first stone fortress was started on Toomemägi (Toome Hill)
+1234 Construction of the first stone fortress began on Toomemägi (Toome Hill)

-1525 The German Lutheran reformation reaches Tartu accompanied by surprisingly violent stripping of the churches (the furnishings of the Diocesan Cathedral on Toome Hill are also destroyed).
-Crowds even make preparations to attack the bishop’s residence.
+1525 The German Lutheran reformation reaches Tartu, accompanied by surprisingly violent desecration of the churches (the furnishings of the Diocesan Cathedral on Toome Hill were also destroyed).
+Some inhabitants even make preparations to attack the bishop’s residence.

-1558 the armies of Tsar Ivan the Terrible attack at the start of the Livonian War.
+1558 The armies of Tsar Ivan the Terrible (1530-1584) attack at the start of the Livonian War.
 The town and bishop’s palace surrender without resistance to the Russians.
 The Bishop of Tartu is taken to Moscow and imprisoned there.
 It is the end of the Bishopric of Tartu and others medieval Livonian minor states.
-In the course of the next few years Poland, Sweden and Denmark enter the conflict for the access to the Old Livonia.
+During the next few years Poland, Sweden and Denmark enter the conflict for the access to Old Livonia.

 1582 The Jam Zapolski Peace Treaty.
-Tartu became part of the Polish-Lithuanian area.
+Tartu became part of the Polish-Lithuanian Commonwealth.

 1583 A Jesuit residence was established in Tartu.
-The Polish king Stefan Bathory gave Tartu its red and white flag.
+The Polish King Stefan Báthory (1533-1586) gave Tartu its red and white flag.

 1603-1625 Tartu fell to the Poles.